 Dear ARZ,

 Your neighbor gave you good advice.
-Your personal information was compromised, so it's a good idea to contact the credit reporting agencies to request an initial security alert be added to your file.
-You may also hear this referred to as a "fraud alert."
+Your personal information was compromised, so it's a good idea to take additional security steps.
+You have the right to request an initial fraud alert to be added to your credit file.

-A security alert or fraud alert tells lenders that your identifying information might have been compromised and asks them to take extra precautions before approving any requests for new credit.
-An initial alert remains on your credit report for one year.
-When you contact any one of the three national credit bureaus—Experian, Equifax or TransUnion—your request is automatically shared with the other two credit reporting companies so that they can add an alert to their files as well.
+A fraud alert tells lenders that your identifying information might have been compromised and asks them to take extra precautions before approving any requests for new credit.
+An initial fraud alert remains on your credit report for one year.
+When you contact any one of the three national credit bureaus—Experian, Equifax or TransUnion—your request is automatically shared with the other two credit reporting companies so that they can add a fraud alert to their files as well.

 What If I See Fraud on My Credit Report?